jadd22/polygon-erc721/README.md

 This project demostrate vanilla ERC721 based on eip-721.

-The project comes includes vanilla ERC721 Smart Contract alongwith, other eip based contract as mentioned below
+The project includes vanilla ERC721 Smart Contract alongwith, other eip based contract as mentioned below
 1. eip-165 (For validating interfaces)
 2. eip-712 (Standard for message signing)
 3. eip-721 (Standard for Non Fungible Token)